 When you buy a complete Hakka MX you have the option of standard 27.5" or 700c wheels and tires.
 We bought the 27.5" wheeled version which comes with Ibis branded 733 Alloy rims laced to Ibis hubs.
 These rims have a 29mm inner rim width which pairs well with the 2.1" Schwalbe Thunder Burt tires.
 These tires have lots of air volume and a semi-slick tread that features very low profile center tread with some slightly more substantial cornering knobs.
 If you opt for the 700c wheels you get the same Ibis hubs laced to a set of Stan's Grail Alloy rims with Schwalbe G-One 700 x 38c tires mounted to them.

 The cockpit features a handful of house-branded Ibis components.
 The Ibis Flat Top alloy handlebar is a relatively standard non-flared drop bar with a wide "flat-top" that is quite comfortable.
-The bar comes wrapped with basic EVA bar tape.
-The handlebar is clamped to an Ibis alloy stem that comes in a 70, 80, 90, or 100mm length depending on your frame size.
+The bar comes wrapped with basic EVA bar tape, and the handlebar is clamped to an Ibis alloy stem that comes in a 70, 80, 90, or 100mm length depending on frame size.
 The seat post is an Ibis aluminum in a 31.6mm diameter and 350mm length.
 Our test bike came with a WTB Silverado Pro saddle in a 142mm width, and you have the option of a WTB Koda Pro in a 150mm width if you prefer a wider and softer seat.

 The Hakka MX with the Rival build is very capable and ready for just about anything straight out of the box.
-Testers did feel, however, that the stock Ibis Flat Top handlebar was a little narrow for their preferences and the lack of flare made it somewhat less comfortable than the wider flared bar that came on the Stigmata, for example.
+Testers did feel that the stock Ibis Flat Top handlebar was a little narrow for their preferences, and the lack of flare made it somewhat less comfortable than the wider flared bar that came on the Stigmata, for example.
 The handlebar would probably be our first upgrade on this bike, and it's also an upgrade option if you configure your component specification on the Ibis website.

 Testers also found that the stock Schwalbe Thunder Burt tires that came on our test bike weren't the most durable.
-If you ride seriously rough and rocky roads or trails you may find the limitations of these tires quickly.
-Tires are an affordable upgrade and will be a necessary purchase eventually if you ride with any frequency anyway.
+If you ride seriously rough and rocky roads or trails, you may find the limitations of these tires quickly.
+Tires are an affordable upgrade and will eventually be a necessary purchase if you ride with any frequency anyway.
 Beyond that, the Hakka is about as ready to rip as we'd expect for the price.